evanhockings/QuantumACES.jl/docs/src/guide.md

 The default optimisation target is the generalised least squares (GLS) estimator, as it performs best, even if it cannot be scaled up to very large numbers of qubits.
 This is not an issue here because because the circuit acts on only three qubits.
-This package is geared towards syndrome extraction circuits, which typically are performant when repeated an even number of times; this is not guaranteed for the example circuit, so we set `add_circuit = false`.
+`QuantumACES` is geared towards syndrome extraction circuits, which typically are performant when repeated an even number of times.
+This is not guaranteed for the example circuit, so we set `add_circuit` to be `false`, though note this is the default behaviour.

 ```julia
 add_circuit = false